-Many animals in cold climates will hibernate during winter to avoid having to cope with the harsh conditions.
+Many animals in cold climates will hibernate during winter to avoid coping with the harsh conditions.
 Hibernation slows down the heart rate and metabolic processes within the body.
 This allows an animal to go weeks or even months without food.

-To keep warm, hibernators will dig dens or find shelter in tree hollows.
-Female bears will even give birth in their dens during hibernation, and their cubs keep warm by snuggling close to their mother’s body and sharing body heat.
+Hibernators will dig dens or find shelter in tree hollows to keep warm.
+Female bears will even give birth in their burrows during hibernation, and their cubs stay warm by snuggling close to their mother’s body and sharing body heat.

 Animals that do not hibernate may choose to migrate instead.
 They will travel to warmer climates for the winter months and return to their home range in springtime.
 Some animals may move just a few states south, whereas others will travel further, even crossing into South America.

 When migrating animals return in springtime, the weather is beginning to warm, and food is more abundant.
 This is the perfect time for animals to give birth, as there are plenty of resources for the young to survive.